gbogard/colisweb-test/README.md

 docker run --name colisweb-postgres -p 5436:5432 postgres:alpine
 ```

+Then apply `schema.sql` to the newly created database.

 ### Start both services

 ```
 sbt transportersImpl/run
 ```

 Transporters service should start on port 8092.
-Port is customizable through the `TRANSPORTER_SERVICE_PORT` env. variable
+Port is customizable through the `TRANSPORTER_SERVICE_PORT` env. variable.

 ```
 sbt carriersImpl/run
 ```

 Carriers service should start on port 8091.
-Port is customizable through the `CARRIERS_SERVICE_PORT` env. variable
+Port is customizable through the `CARRIERS_SERVICE_PORT` env. variable.

 ### Start the gateway